 Just like with humans, if there are changes with the usual diet, the stomach can become understandably upset.
 For example, if your pooch is used to eating a high-fat meal changing it to high protein or a different brand may cause diarrhea.
 Often times diet changes will cause a dog to have soft stool and not diarrhea.
 This is simply the stomachs way of reacting to unexpected changes in diet.

 Intolerance of some food products

 Dogs can also suffer from food intolerance.
-Just like the many allergies, sensitivities and intolerances humans experience.
-It is possible that pooch is sensitive or allergic to a particular food ingredient as well which can lead to diarrhea once it’s consumed.
+Just like the many allergies, sensitivities and intolerance humans experience.
+It is possible that your golden retriever is sensitive or allergic to a particular food ingredient as well which can lead to diarrhea once it’s consumed.

 Roundworms, hookworms, whipworms, or giardia are some examples of parasites that commonly affect your dog’s intestinal tract.
 As a consequence, infestation often results in diarrhea and other deadly diseases.